HangryDevelopment/.github/profile/README.md

 # Hangry
 Hangry is a solo-project SPA that serves as a magic 8-ball for users to find a place to eat based on the entered location.
-The frontend is built on HTML, CSS, Bootstrap, and React using the Yelp Fusion API and the backend is built on Spring Boot using AWS.
+The frontend is built on HTML, CSS, Bootstrap, and React.
+The backend is built on Spring Boot using AWS and the Yelp Fusion API.

 Live site: https://hangrydevelopment.github.io/HangryFrontend/